szenius/express-nodejs-mongodb-example/README.md

 ### MongoDB

 1. [Deploy a new MongoDB cluster.](https://www.mongodb.com/cloud/atlas)
-2. Create a new database called "quotes".
+2. Create a new database called "bookmarks".
-3. Create a new collection called "quotes".
+3. Create a new collection called "bookmarks".
 4. Make a copy of `.env.example` and call the new file `.env`.
 Fill in the `MONGODB_URI` value.

 ## Development